rakeshvira/jenkins-node/README.md

-"This repository contains Jenkins node scripts and configurations for automating CI/CD workflows."
+"This repository contains configurations and scripts for setting up and managing Jenkins nodes."